Skip to content

 ws.close()

-NOTE: When input message validation fails for the WebSocket API, the client is immediately disconnected with reason: Invalid message format!
+IMPORTANT: When any WebSocket client input message (using send method) fails the validation process, the client is immediately disconnected with the reason: Invalid message format!

 WebSocket clients and payload compression